lukeryannetnz/go-ibbq-mqtt/README.md

-# Inkbird wireless thermometer MQTT Publisher
+# Inkbird wireless thermometer MQTT publisher
 Inspired by the example apps in sworisbreathing/go-ibbq, this is a simple app that connects to a Inkbird wireless thermometer over Bluetooth using sworisbreathing/go-ibbq.
 It publishes the data it receives to an MQTT topic using github.com/eclipse/paho.mqtt.golang

 ## Building